Excellent: 4.9 / 5 ★★★★★ based on 949 reviews

 Aberdeen airport has a range of hotels close to the terminal to suit every budget.
 Within a mile of the airport, you will find well-known hotel brands like Travelodge, Courtyard by Marriott, Crowne Plaza and Holiday Inn Express.
 Most offer amenities like on-site restaurants, Wi-Fi, gyms, business suites and inclusive airport parking packages.

-Location of Aberdeen Airport
+Location of the Airport

 Aberdeen Airport (or ABZ as it is known) is on the far north-east coast of Scotland.
-Situated 5.8 miles to the north-west of the city, it may seem remote to most of the UK, but is a vital hub for the offshore oil industry, the islands and the north of Scotland.
+Situated 5.8 miles to the northwest of the city, it may seem remote to most of the UK, but is a vital hub for the offshore oil industry, the islands and the north of Scotland.

 The terminal itself is on the main road from Aberdeen to Inverness, the A96.
 For satnav users, the postcode to follow is AB21 7DU.